The Missing Ingredient From Your Content Strategy

 One of the most surprising takeaways from the CMI report is that just over a third of marketers using content marketing have a documented strategy.
 And 15 per cent say a strategy isn’t important or even necessary.

 A content marketing strategy underscores why you’re producing content in the first place.
-What value does it offer your audience?
+What’s it value for the audience?
 What is it doing for your business?
-Are you contributing something that no one else is?
-Having a clear objective and value proposition will immediately improve content performance.
+Are you contributing something totally new?
+Having a clear objective immediately improves content performance.
 Without it, you’re in danger of frustrating your audience with irrelevant or insincere content.

 Pick the right metrics